-- This Accounting BSc is accredited by the Association of Chartered Certified Accountants (ACCA) and offers the maximum of nine exemptions from ACCA professional exams.
+- Accredited by the Association of Chartered Certified Accountants (ACCA), giving you the maximum nine exemptions from ACCA professional exams.

 - Apply contemporary research and the latest thinking to explore current accounting issues.

 - Graduate ‘business ready’ with the ability to think critically, innovate, act responsibly, adapt and manage change.

 - During your first year, classes start no earlier than 10am, and teaching takes place on the same two days each week*.
 You’ll have ample time to travel to campus, and the flexibility to fit your study around other commitments.

 - Put your knowledge of accounting to the test by applying for a one-year, paid work placement after year two.

 Our Accounting BSc provides a strong preparation for a rewarding career in accounting, opening the door to work with business, public and third-sector organisations.